VyasRSrinivasan/stock-market-prediction/README.md

 An API key is only needed for the optional **AI Analysis** feature.
 The Markov chain simulation works without one.

-**Groq is the default provider and requires no API key** when using the hosted app — a shared key is provided automatically.
-Simply tick **Generate AI Analysis** and run.
+**No API key is required on the hosted app** — shared keys are configured for all five providers.
+Simply select a provider, tick **Generate AI Analysis**, and run.

+If the shared key for a provider runs low on balance, the app will display a warning and prompt you to enter your own key.
+You can always paste your own key into the sidebar field to use your own quota — it takes priority over the shared key.

-If you are self-hosting or want to use your own quota, the app supports five providers:
+The app supports five providers:

 | Provider | Free tier | Where to get a key |
 |---|---|---|